pro-dev-amit/mongo_app/README.md

 - This generic repository would suffice most of the operations, but we also know that a generalized solution cannot cater to the finer details of a system; so we need extensibility, go ahead and crate a new dataAccess repository class by just inheriting it from MXMongoRepository so that you get access to MongoContext object and other low level methods from mongoDbCSharp driver.
 One such class is already there in this sample code.
 - Also, all your mongo entities must inherit from MXEntity.

+Note: I'll be adding more to this project as I move forward.
+Aim to showcase develoment with MongoDB.
+Also, right now the focus is not so much on the UI.